 When can I be baptized?

-We set aside at least one Sunday per month and announce in advance in our bulletin, our email newsletter, on Facebook, and on our events page when the next baptism service will be (we’re really serious about it).
+We set aside at least one Sunday per quarter and announce in advance on Facebook, and on our events page when the next baptism service will be.
+But you can also let us know you’re ready now by filling out our online communication card here.

 Can my family be baptized together?
 Can family members participate in my baptism?